-Voters in Lincoln County who want to have absentee ballots mailed to them for the April 2nd elections should apply now, County Election Board Secretary Melissa Stambaugh said today.
-Although the County Election Board can accept applications for absentee ballots until 5 p.m. on Wednesday, March 27th, Stambaugh urged voters who want to vote by absentee ballot to apply early.
+Voters in Lincoln County who want to have absentee ballots mailed to them for the February 12th Special Election for the City of Chandler should apply now, County Election Board Secretary Melissa Stambaugh said today.
+Although the County Election Board can accept applications for absentee ballots until 5 p.m. on Wednesday, February 6th, Stambaugh urged voters who want to vote by absentee ballot to apply early.

-Absentee ballot application forms are available at the County Election Board office located in the courthouse at 811 Manvel Avenue, Suite 15, in Chandler.
+Absentee ballot application forms are available at the County Election Board office located at in the Courthouse at 811 Manvel Avenue, Suite 15, in Chandler.
 An online version of the form can be filled out and submitted electronically at: www.elections.ok.gov.
 A print form can also be downloaded at that address.

 Ballots must be in the hands of County Election Board officials by 7 p.m. on Election Day to be counted.